JoaoPCalazans/Ondas-e-Linhas/Lista 1/README.md

 # First Exercise List (Lista 1)

-The 1st exercice list to the course, about *Transient analysis of transmission lines*.
+The 1st exercise list to the course, about *Transient analysis of transmission lines*.
 Include the following:

 * [Enunciado_Lista_1](https://github.com/JoaoPCalazans/Ondas-e-Linhas/blob/main/Lista%201/Enunciado_Lista_1.pdf) (PDF): Statement for the exercises, 2016 version but directly correspont to whats presented in resolutons.